HavokInspiration/wrench/README.md

 ## Contributing

 If you find a bug or would like to ask for a feature, please use the [GitHub issue tracker](https://github.com/HavokInspiration/wrench/issues).
 If you would like to submit a fix or a feature, please fork the repository and [submit a pull request](https://github.com/HavokInspiration/wrench/pulls).

 ### Coding standards

 Since this plugin is tangled with features from the CakePHP Core and to provide consistency, it follows the [CakePHP coding standards](http://book.cakephp.org/3.0/en/contributing/cakephp-coding-conventions.html).
-When submitting a pull request, make sure your code follows this standards.
+When submitting a pull request, make sure your code follows these standards.
 You can check it by installing the code sniffer :

 ```